 How to Get to Saturnia From Rome

-Getting from Rome to Saturnia is a bit of a longer drive than some other options, but there is no straight shot between the two via train.
-In fact, if you were to take trains to get from Rome to Saturnia, you can expect to spend nearly 8 hours each way making the roughly 100-mile trip.
+Getting from Rome to Saturnia is longer than other options, but there is no straight shot between the two via train.
+If you were to take trains from Rome to Saturnia, you can expect to spend nearly 8 hours each way making the roughly 100-mile trip.
 Ridiculous, right?
 Of course, with that in mind, it makes no sense to make the trip in any way except by renting a car.

-Cutting the train ride’s travel time by more than half, using a rental car to get from Rome to Saturnia will take about 2 to 2 ½ hours each way.
+Cutting the train ride’s travel time by more than half, using a rental car from Rome to Saturnia will take about 2 to 2 ½ hours each way.
 Although it’s much shorter than the train ride, it’s still one of the longer travel times each way on this list, but the drive isn’t too bad.
-It pretty much just involves traveling on Via Aurelia, SP105, and SP10.
-Keep in mind this route includes tolls, but they aren’t too bad!
+It just involves traveling on Via Aurelia, SP105, and SP10.
+Remember, this route includes tolls, but they aren’t too bad!

 What to do in Saturnia

-If you thought the drive was a little long and you’re a bit sore after such a long trip, then Saturnia is the best possible place for you to have arrived.
-This is because Saturnia could very well be renamed Spaturnia due to the famous thermal hot springs and spas just about everywhere you look.
-So if you’re sore from the drive and looking for a way to relax your body and get right again, hop in one of the many spas, and you’ll feel great in no time.
+If you thought the drive was a little long and you’re a bit sore after such a long trip, then Saturnia is the best possible place for you to arrive.
+Saturnia could be renamed Spaturnia due to the famous thermal hot springs and spas just about everywhere you look.
+So, if you’re sore from the drive and looking for a way to relax your body and get right again, hop in one of the many spas, and you’ll feel great in no time.

 Private Day Trips From Rome